jporeilly/DC--Demo/02--DC/install_dc.md

 Password: password
 ```

-Note: You can also connect to the Registry via VSC.

 `upload images:`
 ```
 cd Packages
 ./ldc-load-images.sh -i ldc-images-7.1.0.tar.gz -r data-catalog.skytap.example:5000
 ```
 Note: Be patient as the images have to be unpacked and then uploaded.

 ---